- About Us

 Mike Adam is well-known for his easy-going and professional manner.
 With more than 27 years of professional Scouting experience and multiple councils (including Tulsa, OK, San Angelo, TX, and Enid, OK), he brings valuable knowledge and ideas with him to BTC.
 He’s looking forward to recruiting new leadership in Comanche Trails and helping to create an exciting future for Scouting in the area.
 One of his key strengths lies in his ability to build new relationships.
 He enjoys getting out and knocking on doors to spread the good news about what Scouting is doing for the youth of our communities.
 His hobbies include reading, movies, Sci-Fi, martial arts (he’s a first degree black belt in Korean Tae Kwon Do), traveling the world, astronomy, and future studies.
 After combat training at Ft.
 Campbell, Kentucky and communications school training at Ft.
 Gordon, Georgia, Mike was assigned to the Assistant Chief of Staff Intelligence Command out of the Pentagon as a communication intelligence specialist in South Korea and Ft.
 Sam Houston in San Antonio, Texas.
 He is also a Vigil Honor member of the Order of the Arrow and a graduate with a B.A. in Sociology from Oklahoma State University.
 Mike began working for Buffalo Trail in June of 2014.
 His primary responsibilities include serving Comanche Trails District and supervising the operations of Big Bend District.

-Zackary began his new responsibilities as a District Executive in the Buffalo Trail Council on August 15, 2014.
+Tommy began his new responsibilities as a District Executive in the Buffalo Trail Council on March 19, 2018.
 He is responsible for the Lone Star District.

 District Executive, Scoutreach Programs